sam-goodwin/shapes-legacy/packages/@shapes/jsonschema/README.md

 }) {}
 ```

-# Map the record to a JSON schema document
+# Map the Struct to a JSON schema document

 ```ts
 const schema = require('@shapes/jsonschema').JsonSchema.of(MyType);